AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user who is not an admin attempts to add a task or issue to a list, and fills in custom fields, the task or issue is not created and the user sees the following error:

-Error
-Whoops!
+[!UICONTROL Error Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it.]

 **Leaving an update after a status change reverts the object to a previous state**

 Projects, tasks, and issues

-Changing the status of a project, task, or issue and then immediately starting typing an [!UICONTROL update] without refreshing the page causes the update box to show the previous status.
+Changing the status of a project, task, or issue and then immediately starting typing an update without refreshing the page causes the update box to show the previous status.
 If the update is posted, the object is reverted to the previous status.

 **Users added to proofs have incorrect roles**

 *Proofs*

-When a user adds another user to a proof, that user's role on the proof is set as "Read-only" despite the user's actual proof role.
+When a user adds another user to a proof, that user's role on the proof is set as "[!UICONTROL Read-only]" despite the user's actual proof role.

 Workaround:
 Set the user's proof role in their profile to something else, then reset to the correct role.